johadi/PostIt/README.md

 * Users can login to access all operations available to them.
 * Users can create groups and add other registered users to them.
 * Users can read messages sent to groups they belong to
-* Users can logout of the system whenever they want to.
 * Users can read messages they have created in a particular group.

 ## Technology Stack